alexbasson/talks/app/modular-monoliths/script-ruby.md

 ### adapter-extraction?frame=2

 remove the Moves DB adapter from the deployable.
 And again, the diagram suggests that there's something moving here, but it's really not.
-All that this actually means is that we went into the deployable module and removed its dependency and then any configuration it had for the Moves DB adapter module.
+All that this actually means is that we went into the deployable module and removed its require and then any configuration it had for the Moves DB adapter module.
 So now it's no longer in the deployable.

 ### adapter-extraction?frame=3